How A Quake In Alaska Moved The Rarest Fish To Spawn In Death Valley

 When a seiche (pronounced say-ch) hit Devil’s Hole following an earthquake in Qaxaca, Mexico, in 2012, that, too, triggered a spawning event among the pupfish.
 “Environmental disaster, it seems, acted as an aphrodisiac,” Peter Byrne wrote in Scientific American.
 (It also spawned a viral video, below.)

-With a population at last census of 115 fish, the desert pupfish, or Cyprinodon diabolis, are considered by some to be the world’s rarest fish.
+With a population at last census of 115 fish, the Devil’s Hole pupfish, or Cyprinodon diabolis, are considered by some to be the world’s rarest fish.
 Devil’s Hole is their only natural habitat, and is the tiniest habitat of any endangered vertebrate species.
 For thousands of years the fish have relied on the pool’s steady oxygen concentrations and a constant temperature of 93 degrees Fahrenheit.

 Their population had long hovered around 400 to 600 fish, until water levels in the pool dropped due to nearby irrigation (the pool is fed by the Nevada aquifer).
 After the pupfish became one of the first fish to be protected by the U.S. Endangered Species Act in 1973, local landowners, complaining that the protection curtailed their right to draw water, appealed all the way to the Supreme Court.
-The justices upheld the government’s water rights, and the desert pupfish won.
+The justices upheld the government’s water rights, and the pupfish won.

 The fish are up against weirder threats, too: In 2016, three men broke into the protected Devil’s Hole area, waded into the water, vomited near it, destroyed scientific equipment, sprayed gunfire, and killed a pupfish.
 Last week, two of the intruders pleaded guilty to violating the Endangered Species Act and now face a maximum penalty of one year in prison and/or a fine of up to $50,000.